openlegend/core-rules/core/SRD.md

 -   Level 1 - The target has Disadvantage 1 on all non-attack  action rolls.

 -   Level 2 - The target loses their attribute bonus to their defense scores (Agility for Evasion, Fortitude and Will for Toughness, Will and Presence for Resolve).
-They retain any armor, supernatural, or feat bonuses.
+They retain any armor, extraordinary, or feat bonuses.

 -   Level 3 - The target has Disadvantage 1 on all attack rolls.